urbanogilson/SICAR/README.md

 ### OCR drivers

-[Optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) drivers are used to recognize characters in captcha.
+[Optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition) drivers are used to recognize characters in a captcha.

 We currently have two options for automating the download process.